 It also develops core strength, with an emphasis on the obliques.

-Check how to do them correctly and blast your muscles at home or at Gym.
+Check how to do them correctly and blast your muscles at home or at the Gym.

 How To Do Dumbbell T Push-Ups

-- Lay face down on the ground with your legs straight, and arms supporting the upper body.
+1. Lay face down on the ground with your legs straight, and arms supporting your upper body.
 Keep your knees off the ground.

-- Raise yourself off the ground, straightening your elbows and your arms.
-But keep your elbows close to your body.
+2. Raise yourself off the ground, straightening your elbows and your arms.

-- Now, Return to the starting position and slowly lower your body under controlled motion.
+5. Now, return to the starting position and lower your body slowly.

 Tips